 Sue: It’s a great performance from Elisabeth Sladen.
 She looks like she’s really enjoying this story.
 And so am I.

-Meanwhile, a technician named Driscoll is possessed by Eldrad’s mighty ring of power…
+Meanwhile a technician named Driscoll is possessed by Eldrad’s mighty ring of power.

 Me: You’re mad, love.

-Sue: Eldrad must live.top
+Sue: Eldrad must live.

-But of course they do.
+Of course they do.

-Eldrad is trapped in the reactor core and he wants to get out.
+Eldrad is trapped in the reactor core.

 Me: That must have been some phone call.

 Sue: This can’t be a good idea.
-If Eldrad eats radiation then this attack will be a takeaway snack.
+If Eldrad eats radiation, this attack will be a takeaway snack.
 Blimey, it really has turned into a 1970s Public Information Film.
 In the event of a nuclear blast, please hide behind your nearest car.
 No wonder the Doctor is taking the piss.
 This is ridiculous.